Skip to content

 When it comes to stimulating economic growth and encouraging innovation, governments around the world are increasingly turning to incentives as a key tool in their toolkit.
 But what exactly are government incentives, and how can they be used to drive prosperity?

-Learn more: The Paris Agreement: A Global Consensus that's Failing to Deliver
+Learn more: The Paris Agreement: A Symbol of Global Cooperation, But at What Cost?

 At its core, a government incentive is a financial or regulatory benefit offered by the government to encourage businesses, individuals, or organizations to take a specific action or invest in a particular area.
 These incentives can take many forms, from tax breaks and subsidies to grants and low-interest loans.
 The idea behind government incentives is simple: by providing a financial boost to those who are willing to take calculated risks or invest in new ideas, governments can create a virtuous cycle of economic growth and innovation.